top of page

 Airplane Wing_edited_edited.png

-This guide explains how to file a complaint with JetBlue, what information you’ll need, how long responses usually take, and what to do when communication breaks down.
+This guide explains exactly how to file a complaint with JetBlue, what information you’ll need, how long responses usually take, and what to do if standard customer service stalls.

 When You Should File a Complaint with JetBlue

-You may want to file a complaint if you experienced:
+You should file a complaint if you experienced:

 JetBlue handles thousands of cases daily.
-The key is making yours clear, documented, and easy to review.
+The key is making yours clear, documented, and easy to review — which is where PublicMinute can help you get your claim filed and tracked.

 What to Gather Before Contacting JetBlue